-After the war, Keck and his wife settled in Los Angeles, and he spent the next 36 years teaching and painting.
+After World War II, Keck and his wife settled in Los Angeles where he spent the next 36 years teaching and painting.
 His favored subjects were landscapes punctuated with people from every day life; industrial scenes, scenes of farm life, and scenes of people toiling at their daily labors.
 His work shows strong compostion with well defined and sometimes somber tones.
-He used French hand made paper, and mixed his paints with fresco pigment with a binder.
-In the 1950's, Keck experimented with abstract expressionism, but continued his traditional style he learned so long agon at the Chouinard Art Intstitute, to first study his subject and then paint it with feeling.
+He always strived to first study his subject and then paint it with feeling.

 Source: Biography by Sandy Hunter, http://www.tfaoi.com/aa/5aa/5aa333.htm Sandy Hunter is owner of California Art Gallery in Laguna Beach, CA and specializes in works by Charles F. Keck. http://www.californiaartgallery.com